WELCOME TO HARAR - CITY OF SAINTS

 In the morning, take Ethiopian Airlines domestic flight ET 206 (07:00 - 08:00) or ET 214 (08:10 - 09:10) from Addis Ababa to Dire Dawa (55 km from Harar).
 Drive for about an hour to Harar enjoying the great scenery of the surrounding mountains.

 Before lunch visit the walls and gates of Harar which marks and identifies the city’s peculiarity.
-After having lunch at a local house of the Adere or the Harari people, visit the local market of Harar which is attended by the tribal people of Amhara, Oromo, and Hararis (Adere).
+After having lunch at a local house of the Adere or the Harari people, visit the local market of Harar.
+This is a common cultural market of the tribal people of Amhara, Oromo, and Hararis (Adere).

 Attend the ceremony of Chewing Chat (mild stimulanomo, and Adere (Harari).
 Then visit the House of Arthur Rimbaud - a famous French poet, who lived in Harar in the late 19th Century AD.
 Explore "Jugal" - Harar’s old walled town by walking with a local tour guide.